trevhub/guides/Cheapnode.md

 # Run a Rocketpool node on the cheap by going used. $300USD #
-With LEB8's around here I thought I'd write up a cheap solution for home staking hardware.
+With LEB8's here I thought I'd write up a cheap solution for home staking hardware.
 I’ll go over price and performance numbers.
 Great for those on a budget, or for people looking for a testnet/fallback machine.

 First I picked up this used MiniPC from Ebay: